 INTERNAL AUDIT REPORT 2016-2017

 I visited the Town Council Office on 2nd November 2016 to commence the Internal Audit process for the year 2016-2017.
 A second visit was made on 22nd February 2017 to continue the process, concentrating particularly on the budget process, payment and income procedures, and risk management.
-A final visit to complete the Annual Return was made on June 2017.
+A final visit to complete the Annual Return was made on 23rd June 2017, and additional comments following this visit are shown in bold.

 The comments below are in the order of the headings in Section 4 of the Annual Return.